Best Practices

 We have developed some useful guidelines that we think will help you to optimize your video for social media, with a focus on YouTube.

-Guidelines for optimizing your YouTube channel
+Guidelines for how to optimize YouTube channel

 1. Get your branding consistent